What is the median?

 Median: 122.5

-The average is significantly pulled up by the outlier, while the median remains more stable.
-This makes it particularly suitable for analyzing a trend, especially when there are relatively few individual values.
-If we had hundreds of values, the median and average would converge.
+The average is pulled up noticeably by the one outlier, while the median stays more stable.
+That makes the median especially useful when looking at trends, particularly when there are only a few individual values.
+With hundreds of values, the median and the average would come closer together.

 Back to Help and "FAQ - Frequently Asked Questions"